Daimx1214/My-Info/README.md

-# 🚀 React Router Practice Project
+# 🚀React Router Practice Project

 A beginner-friendly React project built to learn and practice **React Router DOM** concepts.
 This project demonstrates how routing works in a Single Page Application (SPA) using modern React.